septentrio-gnss/septentrio_gnss_driver/README.md

     + `ins_spatial_config`: Spatial configuration of INS/IMU.
 Coordinates according to body realted frame directions chosen by `use_ros_axis_orientation` (front-left-up if `true` and front-right-down if `false`).
       + `imu_orientation`: IMU sensor orientation
         + Parameters `theta_x`, `theta_y` and `theta_z` are used to determine the sensor orientation with respect to the vehicle frame.
 Positive angles correspond to a right-handed (clockwise) rotation of the IMU with respect to its nominal orientation (see below).
 The order of the rotations is as follows: `theta_z` first, then `theta_y`, then `theta_x`.
         + The nominal orientation is where the IMU is upside down and with the `X axis` marked on the receiver pointing to the front of the vehicle.
+By contrast, for `use_ros_axis_orientation: true`, nominal orientation is where the `Z axis` of the IMU is pointing upwards and also with the `X axis` marked on the receiver pointing to the front of the vehicle.
         + default: `0.0`, `0.0`, `0.0` (degrees)
       + `poi_lever_arm`: The lever arm from the IMU reference point to a user-defined POI
         + Parameters `delta_x`,`delta_y` and `delta_z` refer to the vehicle reference frame